osprey-dcs/Quartz-firmware/README.md

         cd ..
         rm -rf tmp

 1. In the shell window, change to the **Workspace/NASA\_ACQ/src** directory and run the `createVerilogHeader.sh` script.
 This creates a configuration source file in the Vivado project and ensures that the firmware and software have the same perspective of various configuration values.
+Then run 'make' to create some header files.
 1. Back in the Explorer tab of the Vitis window, right click on `NASA_ACQ_platform` and select `Build Project`.
 Wait....
 1. Right click on `NASA_ACQ_system` and select `Build Project`.
 Wait....